CEXTBurmawala/notes/deploy/integration_setup_jenkins.md

 - after integration scripts have been run, go back to the app and click on "profiles" and check that the data has been imported.

+### Logs
+In order to check the integration logs when you don't have access to log into the app, log into the database and make queries to the `sys_event` table.

 ***
 [Table of Contents](../README.md)